Unifying lower bounds for algebraic machines, semantically: Algebraic models of computations as

 In the particular case where $\# = (G \times H') \cup (H \times G')$, with $H, H'$ respectively subsets of $G$ and $G'$, we will write the sum $\MonGaR{G}{R}\ncproduct{H}{H'}\MonGaR{G'}{R'}$. \end{definition}

-\begin{remark} When the conflic relation $\#$ is empty, this defines the usual direct product of monoids.
-This was to be expected.
-Indeed, one should think of this relation as representing the elements that do not commute because they interact with the shared memory.
-As a consequence, when it is empty no conflicts can arise w.r.t. the shared memory.
+\begin{remark} When the conflict relation $\#$ is empty, this defines the usual direct product of monoids.
+This corresponds to the case in which no conflicts can arise w.r.t. the shared memory.
 In other words, the direct product of monoids corresponds to the parallelisation of processes \emph{without shared memory}.

-Dually, when the relation full ($\# = G \times G'$), it defines the free product of the monoids, so the free product corresponds to the parallelisation of processes where all instructions interact with the shared memory. \end{remark}
+Dually, when the conflict relation is full ($\# = G \times G'$), this defines the free product of the monoids. \end{remark}